Joint Humanitarian Entrepreneurship Summer and Winter Academy: Lingnan’s Global Service Commitment

 The SA is rooted in Lingnan’s motto “Education for Service”.
 While students worked to manifest changes in the world around them, they also accomplished interpersonal growth.
 According to OSL’s Dr. Aloysius Wilfred Raj Arokiaraj, the programme helped students flourish as creative thinkers dedicated to meaningful work.
 He said, “We aimed to inculcate not just skills, but also mindsets, challenging students to change how they perceive global and local crises.”
 To achieve this, the SA integrated the framework of the 2015 United Nations Sustainable Development Goals, or SDGs.
 These are common global objectives that necessitate international cooperation.
 Students conducted field research in developing regions, collaborated with local NGOs, and proposed sustainable solutions to challenges concerning the SDGs.

 In Hong Kong, with the guidance of facilitators from Lingnan University, Rutgers University, Oberlin College, and other organizations, students honed their research and writing skills, experimented with innovative technology, and put learning into practice in a multicultural setting.
 Sessions on topics like SDGs and their evolution, Humanitarian Challenges, Inclusive Entrepreneurship, Design Thinking, and Research Methodologies, changed how they conceptualized social issues.
 3rd Year student Claire shared: “Most of us associate ‘Innovation’ and ‘Entrepreneurship’ with purely business-driven ideas.
 But as Dr. Albert Ko (Director of OSL) said, ‘Entrepreneurship is about creating opportunities, envisioning change, and empowering others.’
 This really inspired me.”
 Hands-on trainings in Arduino, underwater robotics, solar energy, and more, introduced students to tools for designing sustainable solutions.
 Students also participated in design challenges which required them to actively engage with community issues around Hong Kong.
 Following this, 4 student groups travelled to their respective overseas locations where they worked on local issues.
-In Nepal, the group mentored middle school students, helping them design socially conscious business plans.
+In Nepal, the group mentored secondary school students, helping them design socially conscious business plans.
 They also researched the socioeconomic conditions of local farmers, and devised solutions for generating additional income through mushroom cultivation and low-tech hydroponic systems.
 In Cambodia, students also consulted with farmers, identifying a lack of knowledge sharing resources among them.
 To enable productive communication, students designed social media platforms.